openedx/open-edx-proposals/oeps/architectural-decisions/oep-0058-arch-translations-management.rst

 Move Translation Files to a New Repo
 ====================================

-Translation files (of types .mo and .po) currently exist amongst the code/documentation they translate.
+Translation files (of types .mo, .po, and .json) currently exist amongst the code and documentation they translate.
 We will move these translation files from being amongst the code/documentation to their own repo.
 For example, a translation file for the openedx repository `edx-platform`_ located at ``edx-platform/conf/locale/en/LC_MESSAGES/django.po`` would be moved to the new